nus-cs2103-AY2324S2/ip/docs/README.md

 your tasks with ease.
 Whether you're planning your academic schedule, organizing work projects, or just keeping tabs on your to-do list, Jamie is here to help you stay organized and productive.

-> [!TIP]
-> Read through the bottom part for a more detailed undertstanding on how the features work!

 ## Adding tasks